 It is the policy for Harding University to accommodate students with disabilities, pursuant to federal and state law.
-Therefore, any student with a documented disability condition (e.g. physical, learning, psychological, vision, hearing, etc.) who needs to arrange reasonable accommodations, must contact the instructor and the Disabilities Office at the beginning of each semester.
+Therefore, any student with a documented disability condition (e.g. physical, learning, and psychological) who needs to arrange reasonable accommodations must contact the instructor and the Disabilities Office at the beginning of each semester.
 (If the diagnosis of the disability occurs during the academic year, the student must self-identify with the Disabilities Director as soon as possible in order to get academic accommodations in place for the remainder of the semester.)
-The Disabilities Office is located in Room 102 of the Lee Academic Center, telephone, (501) 279-4019.
+The Disabilities Office is located in Room 205 of the Student Center, telephone, (501) 279-4019.